Implementing the AWS AI-DLC Standard

 Why AI Adoption Stalls

 The tools got faster.
-The process stayed the same.
+The infrastructure stayed the same.

 The AI-Assisted Trap